-It’s possible to trim your property tax bill by appealing the value the taxman assigned to your home.
+It’s possible to trim your property tax bill by appealing the value the tax assessor assigned to your home.
 That “assessed value” is what’s used to calculate how much tax you owe.

 One way to lower your property tax is to show that your home is worth less than its assessed value.
-You can do the initial research online in just a few minutes or by making a quick call to your real estate agent.
+You can do the initial research online or by making a quick call to your real estate agent.

 Here's how to appeal your property tax bill, step by step:

 Local governments periodically assess all the real estate they tax.
 When your new assessment comes in the mail, it’ll list information about your property, such as lot size or a legal description, as well as the assessed value of your house and land.

 Your property tax bill will usually be calculated by multiplying your home’s assessed value by the local tax rate, which can vary from town to town.

 If you think your home’s assessment is higher than it should be, challenge it immediately.
 You generally have fewer than 30 days to do so, though each taxing authority sets its own timeline.
 Procedures are often outlined on the back of the letter.

 2. Decide If a Property Tax Appeal Is Worth Your Time